JGeek00/crowdsec-monitor-api/README.md

 ### Key Features

-- **Incremental Database**: All CrowdSec data is stored permanently in SQLite
+- **Incremental Database**: All CrowdSec data is stored permanently in a database
 - **Automatic Synchronization**: Only new alerts are added, preventing duplicates
-- **Watcher Authentication**: Secure login with machine_id/password and JWT Bearer tokens
-- **RESTful API**: Well-structured endpoints for alerts and decisions
-- **Pagination & Validation**: express-validator with configurable pagination
 - **TypeScript**: Strong typing for improved security and maintainability
 - **Rate Limiting**: Protection against API abuse (optional)
-- **Security Hardened**: Helmet and CORS configured
-- **Normalized Relations**: Decisions linked to alerts via foreign keys
 - **PostgreSQL support**: You can use PostgreSQL instead of SQLite if you prefer it.

+#### Blocklists support

+CrowdSec Monitor API has an **integrated blocklists management system**, so you don't need to use extra tools.
+You can add a blocklist using an URL, and this service will automatically fetch the list and block that IP addresses on CrowdSec.
+It will also refresh the blocklists after a certain period of time.

 ## Deployment
 1. Choose if you want to use SQLite or PostgreSQL as your database.
 By default SQLite is used and recommended for most deployments.